mickymacirl/CI-P4-ICSB/README.md

 * [X] The home page is created with the theme of the website layout - Create home page to view main blog.

 Home Page Image

-### User Story - As a developer, I must set up static files and folders so that the project images, CSS and JavaScript work on the website

-The goal of this user story is to properly set up static files and folders within the project so that the images, CSS and JavaScript will be displayed and function correctly on the website.
-This user story is essential for ensuring users' cohesive and visually appealing website experience.

-Implementation of Static Files

-* [X] Static folders and settings setup - Create static folders and setup the correct settings.

-* [X] Subfolders created for images, CSS, and JavaScript - Create and setup folders for the likes of images, CSS, and JavaScript

-Static Files Image

 ### User Story - As a developer, I must create the basic base.html page and project structure so the layout is uniform